 All told, I’m happy with my subscription and am eagerly awaiting the October shipment.
 While I didn’t expect to get a five-star box, let alone for my first month, I was pleasantly surprised that three out of four options ranked well on my “I’d drink that” scale.

-It should be noted that I’ve adjusted my reviews a tiny bit; the Sips by™ site asks you to review each tea you try, but restricts reviews to whole-star increments.
+I should note that I’ve adjusted my reviews a tiny bit; the Sips by™ site asks you to review each tea you try but restricts reviews to whole-star increments.
 I’ve decided that I’m going to rate each tea the same on my site that I do on theirs, even though this means slight adjustments may sometimes be necessary.
-For instance, the DAWN tea is a solid 4.5 star tea in my opinion, but this isn’t an option on the Sips by™ site.
-Unfortunately, I can’t bring myself to give it the full five stars, so that relegates it to being a four star tea.
+For instance, the DAWN tea is a solid 4.5-star tea in my opinion, but this isn’t an option on the Sips by™ site.
+Unfortunately, I can’t bring myself to give it the full five stars, so that relegates it to being a four-star tea.
 Oh well, what can you do?